Electromagnetic electron wave

 In plasma physics, an electromagnetic electron wave is a wave in a plasma which has a magnetic field component and in which primarily the electrons oscillate.

 In an unmagnetized plasma, an electromagnetic electron wave is simply a light wave modified by the plasma.
 In a magnetized plasma, there are two modes perpendicular to the field, the O and X modes, and two modes parallel to the field, the R and L waves.

 Waves in an unmagnetized plasma

 Langmuir Wave

 The Langmuir wave is a purely longitudinal wave, that is, the wave vector is in the same direction as the E-field.
-It is an electrostatic wave, thus it doesn't have an oscillating magnetic field.
+It is an electrostatic wave; as such, it doesn't have an oscillating magnetic field.